-This contract was award to Grant Sidaway in April 2007.
-The contact is on an annual review basis at a Committee meeting each February.
+Heather Newell of Wellington (email@example.com) was appointed Executive Officer, starting 1 January 2020.
+The contact is on an annual review basis at a Committee meeting each December.

-- Committee: Meetings are held at least four times a year either by teleconference sessions or face-to-face meetings;
+- Committee: Meetings are held at least four times a year either online sessions or face-to-face meetings;

-In practical terms, the committee deals with a wide range of issues, such as sponsorship, advertising, individual Learning Centre administration, finance, contractual requirements of the Executive officer and the Tertiary Education Commission, planning, budgeting, etc.
+In practical terms, the committee deals with a wide range of issues, such as sponsorship, advertising, individual Learning Centre administration, finance, contractual requirements of the Executive officer , planning, budgeting, etc.

 - Federation: The Annual General Meeting is held between 1 April and 30 June, with the Committee determining when and where it will held within these dates.

 The business at the Annual General Meeting includes: